SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 The software project uses [hackerone](https://hackerone.com/gocd/) to track security vulnerabilities.
 As of date, there are 40 security reports that have been posted and resolved.

 ### User Security Needs
+The software requires security features to safegaurd information flow and system functions from unauthorized modification and disclosure.

+Two major threats to the software are:

+**Insider Threats** such as developers inside the enterprise.

+**Outsider Threats** such as cybercriminals outside the enterprise.

-Some basic security needs are as follows:
+Some basic security features required to ensure security are:

-**User authentication** to protect data flow from unauthorized users and modifications.
+**User authentication** to protect data flow from unauthorized modifications.
+> *Scenario: An outsider threat is able to exploit authentication mechanism of the software and modify information flow.*

 **Data Integrity** to prevent accidental data loss, corruption and unintentional modifications.
+> *Scenario: An outsider threat is able to disrupt information flow between supporting systems and the software.*

 **Identity Access Management** to ensure different role of users could appropriately access to corresponding resources.
-> *Scenario: Ensure that an insider threat does not inject code into the build stream by accessing and modifying pipeline jobs through role permissions.*
+> *Scenario: An insider threat does injects code into the build stream by accessing and modifying pipeline jobs through role permissions.*

 **Access controls** on build chains.
-> *Scenario: Prevent an insider threat to modify a pipeline that should not be changed.*
+> *Scenario: An insider threat modifies a pipeline that should not be changed.*

 **Data Encryption** to protect data as it travels throughout build pipeline.
 > *Scenario: SSL/TSL is not properly implemented by the software, allowing for disclosure of data that could allow a threat to gather information that could lead in a software breach.*

 **Secure Configuration** to ensure build processes and automation remain secure.
-> *Scenario: GoCD is configured to build upon repository pull request.
-A malicious attacker can pull build and trigger GoCD to begin building malicious code.*
+> *Scenario: The software is configured to build upon repository pull request.
+An outsider threat can pull build and trigger the software to begin building malicious code.*

 **Principle of Least Privileges** to make sure the software using micro-services and plugins are not compromised by trust relationships.
-> *Scenario: Plugins give too much privileges by default.*
+> *Scenario: Plugins give too much privileges by default allowing a threat to obtain elevated privileges on the system or software.*

-Two major threats to the software are:

-**Insider Threats** such as developers inside the enterprise.

-**Outsider Threats** such as cybercriminals.

 ### Security Features
 The software has built-in encryption with SSL/TSL, authentication features, access tokens for api calls, user authorization settings, and group permissions.
+The software's security features are meant to protect and safeguard data flow from third-party ease-droppers and unauthorized modification.
+Some of the software's security features must first be configured to work correctly.
+Thus, depending on the enterprise's need

 ### Motivations
 The software is used for continuous integration in software development environments.
 Continuous integration is becoming more popular in Agile and DevOp teams as it allows for quicker development, testing and deployment of technology value streams.
 Continuous integration allows the code base to always be in a deployable state by merging all branches into a repository trunk through automation.
 Since Agile and DevOp methodologies focus on speed of deployment, security features within the software might be lacking against known threats to continuous integration.